Whether an integrated graphics card is good enough depends on the nature of your work and your requirements.

 I have made a dedicated guide on how to build a budget PC for video editing:

-The larger the file that you work on and the more pixels it has, the more you will benefit from a GPU with a higher VRAM.
+The larger the file you work on and the more pixels it has, the more you will benefit from a GPU with a higher VRAM.

 Hence, if you are working on large images and videos on a 4K monitor, I would again recommend having a dedicated graphics card.